 is open to any Maryland student in grades 3–5.
 Students are welcome to attend every

 session or drop-in when it fits their schedule.
-Our first session will be Wednesday,
+The last session of 2020 will be on

 Sign up for the Science Explorers Club by completing this form.

 Virtual SciTech Field Trips